 Opening your own optical practice is a big step to take in your career.
-There are a lot of advantages of being your own boss and operating your practice excatly how you envision it, but along with the excitement comes challenges and a whole lot of responsibility.
+There are a lot of advantages of being your own boss and operating your practice exactly how you envision it, but along with the excitement comes challenges and a whole lot of responsibility.

 Every coin has two sides, just like every aspect of owning your practice comes with pros and cons.

 Opening a practice is going to take a lot of time and effort; you don't just get to leave your work problems at the door when you head home at night.
 You'll need to be open to the possibility of having less time for your personal life, especially in the beginning.
-It's estimated that 72% of small business owners work over 40 hours a week, so if that isn't something you are prepared to take on right now, it might be best to hold off on owning your own practice.
+It's estimated that 72% of small business owners work over 40 hours a week, so if that isn't something you are prepared to take on right now, it might be best to hold off.
 On the other hand, once your practice is up and running, you'll have flexibility in your hours up to a certain point.
 You'll be able to set your business hours and vacation time based off what works best for you, and your patients of course!

 Freedom & Responsibility

 Owning an independent practice is a great way to put down roots in a community.
 You'll be helping the local economy as you employ your staff.
 After all, 60-80% of all new jobs come from small businesses.
 Plus, the revenue you earn from your practice will have the opportunity to go right back into your community's economy.
-But being the owner of a business means you might also have to fire or turn down employment for members of the community, which isn't a fun task.
+Being the owner of a business means you might also have to fire or turn down employment for members of the community, which isn't a fun task.

-As you mold your practice's success you'll get to grow personally and professionally.
+As you mold your practice's success, you'll get to grow personally and professionally.
 You'll need to learn new things like book keeping, marketing techniques, and even interior decorating.
 This can be a postive or negative aspect of owning your own practice depending on the type of person you are.
 While you'll be able to employ people to help out with these somewhat foreign areas, you'll still have to have a grasp on what is going on in all aspects of the practice.

 Is opening a practice the right choice for you?
-There is a lot of work that is required to starting your own practice, but if the pros out weigh the cons for you, it'll all be worth it in the end!
+There is a lot of work that is required to starting your own practice, but if the pros outweigh the cons for you, it'll all be worth it in the end.
 Have you recently opened a practice?
-Let us know in the comments if it was the right choice for you!
+Let us know in the comments if it was the right choice for you.